MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-Configuration-Manager.md

 5. On the **Client Products** page, select the Office 365 suite that you use.
 Select the applications that you want to include.
 Select any additional Office products that should be included, and then click **Next**.
 6. On the **Client Settings** page, choose the settings to include, and then click **Next**.
+7. On the **Deployment** page, select **No** to not deploy the application, and then click **Next**.
+8. On the **Confirm the settings** page, review the application settings, and then click **Close**.
+9. Repeat this process for each Office application you want to create.

+## Deploy the Office application

+9. Complete the wizard.
+10. You can deploy or edit the application from **Software Library** > **Overview** > **Application Management** > **Applications**.

-7. On the **Deployment** page, choose whether to deploy the application, and then click **Next**. <br/>If you choose not to deploy the package in the wizard, skip to step 9.
+ <br/>If you choose not to deploy the package in the wizard, skip to step 9.
 8. Configure the remainder of the wizard pages as you would for a typical application deployment.
 For details, see [Create and deploy an application](/sccm/apps/get-started/create-and-deploy-an-application).
-9. Complete the wizard.
-10. You can deploy or edit the application from **Software Library** > **Overview** > **Application Management** > **Applications**.

 After you create and deploy Office 365 ProPlus using the Office 365 Installer, Configuration Manager will not manage the Office updates by default.
 To enable Office 365 clients to receive updates from Configuration Manager, see [Deploy Office 365 updates with Configuration Manager](#deploy-office-365-updates-with-configuration-manager).